muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Syntax_PHP.md

 * Any value of the PHP type `int`.

-* Any object of the PHP class `GMP` that represents a finite number or signed zero value;
+* Any object of the PHP class `GMP` that represents a finite number or signed zero;
-both signed zeroes are treated as the same plain zero..
+both signed zeroes are treated as the same plain zero.

 Not permitted for a *SYS_Integer* is any of the following, to keep things more correct and simpler:

 * Any object of the PHP class `GMP` that represents an infinity or NaN.

 * Any value of any character string type such that it represents a sequence of digits or anything else resembles a numeric literal.